Move through time to watch the planets change position around the Sun.

 How to read this solar system map

 The Sun is placed in the center.
-Each orbit line shows the planet's path around the Sun, compressed for readability.
-The marker position shows where that planet is estimated to be at the selected moment.
+Each orbit line shows a planet's path around the Sun, compressed for readability.
+The marker position shows where that planet is estimated to be at the selected moment, so the page works as a live planet position map and a simple orbit simulator.

 This is different from the main Celesiq world map.
 The world map shows apparent subpoints on Earth; this solar system map shows heliocentric geometry, which is often the missing piece when trying to understand why Venus, Mars, Jupiter or Saturn are visible at certain times of year.